apache/datafusion/docs/source/user-guide/sql/ddl.md

 ```

 CSV data sources can also be registered by executing a `CREATE EXTERNAL TABLE` SQL statement.
 The schema
-optionally may be specified which prevents DataFusion from attempting to infer the schema, a costly and potentially incorrect operation.
+optionally may be specified which prevents DataFusion from attempting to infer the schema.

 ```sql
 CREATE EXTERNAL TABLE test (